19hours/sg-statutes/Acts/Private Education Act.md

 ### Jurisdiction of court

 65\.
-Notwithstanding any provision to the contrary in the Criminal Procedure Code (Cap.
-68), a District Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of the offence.
+Notwithstanding any provision to the contrary in the Criminal Procedure Code 2010 (Act 15 of 2010), a District Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of the offence.

 ### Offences by bodies corporate, etc.